AntonyValete/AntonyValete/README.md

 ## Work Experience:

-Currently enrolled as a system analyst intern at HST Card Technology.
+Currently enrolled as a system analyst trainee at HST Card Technology.

 ## Interests: